-As of June 29, 1998, the Company had 17,606,455 shares of Common Stock outstanding held of record by 167 persons, and had reserved for issuance 12,570,799 shares of Common Stock with respect to outstanding options, warrants and conversion of the Series C Preferred Stock, including 1,800,000 shares of Common Stock offered hereby that may be issued pursuant to the Common Stock Purchase Warrants of the Common Stock will be entitled to participate, subject to the rights of any outstanding Preferred Stock, ratably in all assets of the Company remaining after payment of liabilities.
-Holders of the Common Stock have no preemptive or conversion rights.
-All outstanding shares of Common Stock are, and the shares of Common Stock hereby will be when issued, fully paid and non-assessable.
+Stock outstanding held of record by 202 persons, and had reserved for issuance 13,252,221 shares of Common Stock with respect to outstanding options, warrants and conversion of the Series C Preferred Stock, including 1,800,000 shares of Common Stock offered hereby that may be issued pursuant to the Common Stock Purchase Warrants.

 Holders of the Common Stock are entitled to cast one vote for each share held of record on all matters acted upon at any stockholder's meeting and to receive dividends if, as and when declared by the Board of Directors out of funds legally available therefor.
 There are no cumulative voting rights.
-In the event of any liquidation, dissolution or winding up of the Company, each holder
+In the event of any liquidation, dissolution or winding up of the Company, each holder of the Common Stock will be entitled to participate, subject to the rights of any outstanding Preferred Stock, ratably in all assets of the Company remaining after payment of liabilities.
+Holders of the Common Stock have no preemptive or conversion rights.
+All outstanding shares of Common Stock are, and the shares of Common Stock hereby will be when issued, fully paid and non-assessable.